Why The DoD Created The CMMC

 The Remediation Plan

-A CMMC Readiness Consultant should develop a remediation plan based on the findings outlined in the Readiness Assessment.
+A CMMC Consultant should develop a remediation plan based on the findings outlined in the Readiness Assessment.
 A remediation plan may involve small, relatively inexpensive fixes to a network and/or its processes, or it may involve more extensive, from the ground up, development of compliant networks and processes that meet today’s cybersecurity standards.

 Remediation plans provide detailed documentation of processes that don’t meet today’s standards.
 Having a well-researched plan also makes it easier for DoD Contractors to make necessary changes to their systems.